ece4078dev/ECE4078_Lab_2025/Week07-08/M3_marking.md

 5. The **condition** to be eligible to gain points for your run is determined by achieving a **qualified** run.
 For a **qualified** run we define stopping within a 0.3m radius qualifies navigation as a **success** and stopping within a 0.5m radius qualifies a navigation as a **valid attempt**.
 A run is deemed **qualified** if it has at least any number of **successes** and/or **valid attempts**  equal to the attempted level + 1 (e.g levels 2/3/4 require 3/4/5 **successes** or **valid attempts**).
 After a **qualified run** is declared you will receive at all points allocated to the lower level/s.
 Additionally, **valid attempts** only apply in order navigation for levels 2 and 3.
 	- For all levels except level 4, points for navigating successfully to a target will only be given for **successful** navigation to targets navigated within the correct order.
+		- **[New] In-order navigation** : The current target is considered in-order only if all prior attempted targets are earlier in the list.
+		- **[New] Attempt**:
+			- For levels 2-4: Your code must output the current target that is being attempted (graphically, print to terminal, etc.) to avoid any issues around coincidentally stopping at later targets due to the in-order navigation definition
+			- For level 1: Your team must state that the robot is stopping at the specified target
 	- Penalties will only apply to successful navigation points (i.e if a level 2 run is **qualified** with 4 **successes** and 4 penalties, you will still receive 50 points)
 	- You may stop/cancel a run at any point, however if the robot is stopped (also by the robot itself or by having recived 5th penalty) before a run is **qualified**, you will receive zero points for that run.
  	- Once the run is stopped, your mark for the run is finalised.